 There’s No Business Like Show Business – Ethel Merman

 I’ve always been fond of La Merman.
-I’m not sure if it’s because she’ reminds me of my mother’s favourite cousin, Isabel, or because Ethel was the first diva I ever became aware of.
+I’m unsure if she reminds me of my mother’s favourite cousin, Isabel, or if Ethel was the first diva I ever became aware of.

-I’m almost sure I first saw her on a rerun of “The Lucy Show” where she played herself but was pretending to be someone else.
-In typical Lucy fashion, she tries to get Merman to perform in a PTA benefit or something like that; not only I was charmed by her, but what a set of pipes she had.
+I’m sure I first saw her on a rerun of “The Lucy Show”, where she played herself but pretended to be someone else.
+In typical Lucy fashion, she tries to get Merman to perform in a PTA benefit or something like that; not only was I charmed by her, but what a set of pipes she had.
 Probably around the same time, I saw her on an episode of “That Girl” with Marlo Thomas.
-Again, she played herself doing some sort of show where Thomas’ Anne Marie had a walk on.
+Again, she played herself doing some sort of show where Thomas’ Anne Marie had a walk-on.
 Once again, she charmed me.

-Little by little, I started to gather as much as I could about her; songs, interviews, etc. Then, all of a sudden, one day she had become this larger than life character, reminiscent of a motherly and doting drag queen, if you will.
+Little by little, I started gathering as much as possible about her; songs, interviews, etc. Then, suddenly, one day, she had become this larger-than-life character, reminiscent of a motherly and doting drag queen, if you will.

-I remember one day, I must have been 14 or 15, I was shopping with my parents at an imports/antique store when I saw “The Ethel Merman Disco Album” among the records.
+I remember one day, I must have been 14 or 15; I was shopping with my parents at an imports/antique store when I saw “The Ethel Merman Disco Album” among the records.
 I asked my mother if I could buy it.
-I’m pretty sure my request must have confused her, or sent her some sort of signal.
+I’m sure my request must have confused her or sent her some signal.
 Why would I want to purchase a record with an older version of her cousin Isabel wearing a caftan at a discotheque on the cover?
 She said no. I understood.

 Fast-forward more than 20 years, a few days before the big blizzard of 03 hit the east coast of the United States, I got my copy of “The Ethel Merman Disco” from Amazon.
 The record had been issued for the first time on a compact disc.
-After reading the CD insert, I found out that she didn’t record the songs with the disco orchestrations; she wouldn’t allow it.
-She came in the studio, sang all of the songs the way she had been doing it for years, and she was out of there in one day.
-It’s clear that La Merman wasn’t into the disco craze of the late 1970s, however, being a savvy businesswoman; I suppose she just saw the possibility of making money.
-By doing that, she also cemented her status as a true “Diva”.
+After reading the CD insert, I discovered that she didn’t record the songs with the disco orchestrations; she wouldn’t allow it.
+She came into the studio, sang all the songs the way she had been doing for years, and she was out of there in one day.
+It’s clear that La Merman wasn’t into the disco craze of the late 1970s; however, being a savvy businesswoman; I suppose she just saw the possibility of making money.
+By doing that, she cemented her status as a true “Diva”.
 Even Donna Summer said so.
 If I’m the queen of disco, you are the Disco Diva, she told La Merman when they both ran into each other at the recording studio.
-“The Ethel Merman Disco Album” is camp gold, go out and buy it.
+“The Ethel Merman Disco Album” is camp gold; go out and buy it.
 You will have a blast.